lngng/moDSTogether/README.md

 No, but If you decide you'd like to include this document, please include it in it's entirety, with any name and in any location within the repository.

+(From the author: I highly suggest being patient for now.
+Thanks, Ryan)

 **Q: Sometimes I start a git tutorial, and everything is great.
 But then I think about making a mistake, or a commitment I might regret, or added stress.
 This is because I'm aware I might not get it quite as well as is apparent, being a rational person.
 Do you feel me?**

 Yes, I do feel you.